ssfsx17/ffpnp/Jobs/MagitekPilot.md

 Napalm (5 AP) (single) - Agility * Level * 3 physical fire damage.

-Link Attack (10 AP) (single) - Attack, then the rest of the party gets a free attack against the same target.
+Link Attack (10 AP) (single) - Attack.
+Then, the rest of the party gets a free attack against the same target at -50 Accuracy.